Conductor Claudio Abbado, 'champion of music', dies aged 80

 Mark Wilkinson, President of Deutsche Grammophon, said: "The world has lost one of the most inspiring musicians of our era, a man who put himself entirely at the service of the music he conducted and, in doing so, made listeners feel that they were hearing it properly for the very first time."

-Abbado's recordings were honoured in the classical music category at the Grammy Awards, where pieces he conducted won gongs in 1998, 2004 and 2006.
+Abbado's recordings were honored in the classical music category at the Grammy Awards, where pieces he conducted won gongs in 1998, 2004 and 2006.

 INSPIRING